react-epfl/padoc-lib/README.md

-# Paddoc Library for iOS (v0.5)
+# Padoc Library for iOS (v1.0)
-Paddoc is an Objective-C library runnable on iOS devices whose purpose is to connect smartphones without any external service.
+Padoc is an Objective-C library runnable on iOS devices whose purpose is to connect smartphones without any external service.
 It supports a network of any size using multiple hops for message sending.
 It relies on the Multipeer Connectivity framework for the lower communication primitives between neighbour devices.

-By creating a Paddoc object, it is possible to send and receive messages to and from any peer in the network.
+By creating a Padoc object, it is possible to send and receive messages to and from any peer in the network.
 The interface is location multicast-based and provides methods for joining and leaving **multicast groups**.
 When a peer sends a message to a particular group, then only the peers having joint that specific group will receive the message.
 In addition, it is possible to specify a maximal distance after which peers are not acknowledged anymore.
 Indeed, the source peer has no knowledge of which peers will finally receive the message.